Web Design

 17. Do they provide a contract that outlines your rights?

-18. Do you get to keep the rights to every element of your site, including design and images?
+18. Do you get to keep the rights to every site element, including design and images?

 19. How much do they charge for Web site maintenance?

-21. Upon completion, will they provide you with all your files and passwords?
+21. will they provide you with all your files and passwords upon completion?

 Related posts